 The Greater Lincolnshire & Rutland Tourism Action Plan 2020-2025 has been developed to outline a strategy for expanding tourism over the next five years.
-It will form the basis of a bid to the Government for Greater Lincolnshire & Rutland (GLR) to be designated as a Tourism Zone under the Tourism Sector Deal.
+It was inspired by the government's Tourism Sector Deal and its four key themes of Investment, Skills, Product Development and Marketing.
 The Action Plan covers an area comprising the counties of Lincolnshire and Rutland, and the unitary authority areas of North Lincolnshire and North East Lincolnshire.
 This coincides with the boundary of the Greater Lincolnshire Local Enterprise Partnership (GLLEP).